-- Locate the hole in the top of stove. - Insert a 1/4" drill bit in the hole and rotate it with your fingers to clear a path for the probe. - Insert the probe stem into the stove top and through the prepared opening.
+- Locate the hole in the top of stove. - Insert a 1/4" drill bit in the hole and rotate it with your fingers to clear a path for the probe through the fragile refractory material. - Insert the probe stem into the stove top and through the prepared opening.